elzershark/LED-Stripe/README.md

 =================

 ## Description
-The driver allows you to control the RGB strip on the LEDs WS2811/WS2812 connected to the ESP8266 with firmware [McLighting](https://github.com/toblum/McLighting)
+The driver allows you to control the RGB strip like a hue lamp on the LEDs WS2811/WS2812 connected to the ESP8266 with firmware [McLighting](https://github.com/toblum/McLighting)

 ## Using